 “For most of its disenchanted anchors, Fox News makes for a miserable diaspora.
 There is no bigger, better life after Fox News,” that publication noted.
 “At best, there’s obscurity.
 And the worst-case scenario is the string of petty humiliations that Kelly now faces daily.”

 Ratings aren’t the only thing in free-fall.
 The internet has also taken her on.
 Jezebel recently launched a new blog series, “Megyn Kelly Today, Today.”
-It calls that feature “a new daily column in which we will share the most memorable things that happened on Megyn Kelly Today every morning until we are no longer able to watch Megyn Kelly Today without feeling like there will be no tomorrow.”
+The daily column breaks down the most memorable happenings on the show in hilariously satirical form.
+They sit through as much of the show as they can bear, “until we are no longer able to watch … without feeling like there will be no tomorrow.”

 Follow The Cheat Sheet on Facebook!